Commencement Information for Graduating Students

 Guests

-Guests and students should be seated by 1:45 p.m.
+Everyone should be seated by 1:45 p.m.
 The academic procession will move into the amphitorium at 1:55 p.m.
 The program will last about 2 hours and 15 minutes.
 After the program has begun, guests will not be readmitted to their seats.
 Those who must leave during the program may view the remainder of the program at Levinson Hall.
+Children 6 years of age and up are welcome to attend.

 BJU.edu is offering live coverage of commencement for friends and family that are unable to join us on campus at bju.edu/live.